MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/interactions/CreateCrmActivityContactProcessed.md

 ### <a href=#interactionId name="interactionId">interactionId</a>

 Unique identifier of the interaction.
-First included in: <a href="CreateCrmActivityContactProcessed.md" target="_blank">interactions/CreateCrmActivityContactProcessed</a>
+First included in: interactions/CreateCrmActivityContactProcessed (this entity)

 #### Properties